lajosbencz/glo/README.md

 	log := glo.NewFacility()
 	log.PushHandler(handler)

-	log.Debug("", "line param is empty, should be ignored") log.Debug("this should appear at the output")
+	log.Debug("", "format is empty, should be ignored") log.Debug("only this should appear at the output")
 }

 type filterRgx struct {